 The former Heppenstall building, a 50,000 square-foot heavy industrial high-bay facility, was built out for Carnegie Robotics, a spin-off from the nearby National Robotics Engineering Center (NREC).
 This industrial renovation project was recognized in 2017 by NAIOP as one of the top reuse projects in North America.

-The new Tech Forge building, a 67,000 square foot high-tech, amenities rich flex market segment, is home to Caterpillar’s Pittsburgh Automation Center and Aurora Innovation.
+RIDC’s new Tech Forge, a 67,000 square foot high-tech and high efficiency flex building is home to Caterpillar’s Pittsburgh Automation Center and Aurora Innovation.
+RIDC owns several more acres for future development.